 About the plugin

-The plugin in question is Discussion Board – a forum plugin for WordPress.
+The plugin in question is Discussion Board – a WordPress forum plugin.
 Discussion Board operates on the freemium principle – there’s a free version on the WordPress plugin repository and a premium version sold through this site.
 As you are almost certainly aware, the theory behind the freemium model is that you offer a basic version of your product for free, then encourage users to upgrade to a paid-for version that has extra features.

 Step 1: Identifying the problem